Home Staff Directory

 Lucine Ekizian is a second-year global studies major with a professional writing minor.
 She is currently a slot editor at the Daily Bruin and a researcher for the UCLA Center for Middle Eastern Development.
 Lucine is interested in the relationship between media coverage and human rights.
 Additionally, she is passionate about analyzing how accountability is sustained through the media.
 In her free time, she loves to go to the movies, find new bookstores, and visit the Norton Simon Museum.

-Charlie Donlan is a third-year political science major pursuing a minor in global studies.
+Charlie Donlan is a fourth-year political science major pursuing a minor in global studies.
 He is particularly interested in the limited power of international institutions to protect human rights and hold bad actors accountable.
-Additionally, he enjoys studying the influence of popular culture on international relations.
-After graduation, Charlie plans to attend law school and eventually pursue a career in international law that allows him to travel the world.
+Additionally, he enjoys studying the intersections between popular culture and international relations.
+After graduation, Charlie plans to attend law school and eventually pursue a career in international law or diplomacy.
 In his free time, Charlie enjoys playing soccer and basketball, hiking with friends, and practicing the guitar.

 Staff Writer